 When calibrating, the print head must be able to extend fully, please ensure enough space is allowed to perform this function.

-(In CM, the print head position parameter must be set to allow this, in IM, the printing surface should be moved from under the printer.
-If neither is possible, remove the printer from the bracket).
+For CM printers, the print head position parameter

+must be set to allow this.

+For IM printers, the printing surface should be moved from under the printer.
+If neither is possible, remove the printer from the bracket.